VASU-13/VASU-13/README.md

 - 👋 Hi, I’m Vasu
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Angular
-- 📫 How to reach me ...

 <!---
 VASU-13/VASU-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.